scottharwell/expressjs_ts/README.md

 * Clone the repo to your machine.
 * Navigate to the repo.
 * Run `npm install` to install the dependencies.
+* Transpile TypeScript to JavaScript by running `tsc`.
 * Run `npm start` to run the web server.

 Now, code away in TypeScript!